Vishnupriya-TK/ECertificate-Generator/README.md

 If you like this project, give it a ⭐ on [GitHub](https://github.com/Vishnupriya-TK/Ecertificate-Generator)!
 It helps others discover the project and motivates further development 💖

+---

+Would you like me to add a **“🖼️ Screenshots / Preview Section”** (with placeholders for certificate preview, dashboard, and login page)?
+It’ll make your README more engaging and portfolio-ready.